Hannelore Schmatz: Body

 For years, Schmatz's remains could be seen by anyone attempting to summit Everest by the southern route.
 Her body was frozen in a sitting position, leaning against her backpack with eyes open and hair blowing in the wind, about 100 m above Camp IV.
-Her body was held in place by her climbing rope during gale gusts until 1982, when an unidentified climber is presumed to have cut the cord.

-In 1980, while travelling through Kathmandu, her husband bought a Leica camera carried by Schmatz during her death from a local vendor for $200.
+In 1980, while travelling through Kathmandu, her husband unexpectedly found the Leica camera Schmatz was carrying at the time of her death in a local shop, and bought it for $200.
 Schmatz's husband assumes that someone stole the camera from her body while on the mountain.

 During a 1981 expedition Sungdare Sherpa was the guide again for a new group of climbers.
 He had refused at first due to losing his fingers and toes during the 1979 expedition, but was paid extra by climber Chris Kopcjynski.
 During this climb down as they passed Schmatz's body, Kopcjynski was shocked, thinking it was a tent and stated "We did not touch it.
 I could see she had on her watch still."

+Her body was held in place by her climbing rope during gale gusts until 1982, when an unidentified climber is presumed to have cut the cord.

 In October 1984, police inspector Yogendra Bahadur Thapa, 36, and his guide, Ang Dorjee, 35, fell to their deaths while trying to recover Schmatz's body on a Nepalese police expedition.

 British mountaineer Chris Bonington spotted Schmatz from a distance in April 1985, and initially mistook her body for a tent until he got a closer look.

 Lene Gammelgaard, the first Scandinavian woman to reach the summit of Everest, quotes the Norwegian mountaineer and expedition leader Arne Næss Jr. describing his encounter with Schmatz's remains, in her book Climbing High: A Woman's Account of Surviving the Everest Tragedy (1999), which recounts her own 1996 expedition.
 Næss' description is as follows:

 "It's not far now.
 I can't escape the sinister guard.
 Approximately 100 meters (300') above Camp IV she sits leaning against her pack, as if taking a short break.
 A woman with her eyes wide open and her hair waving in each gust of wind.
 It's the corpse of Hannelore Schmatz, the wife of the leader of a 1979 German expedition.
 She summited, but died descending.
 Yet it feels as if she follows me with her eyes as I pass by.
 Her presence reminds me that we are here on the conditions of the mountain."

 The wind eventually blew Schmatz's remains over the edge and down the Kangshung Face.